puzzlef/pagerank/README.md

-Performance of *contribution-push* based vs *contribution-pull* based PageRank.
+Performance of **contribution-push** based vs **contribution-pull** based PageRank.

 There are two ways (algorithmically) to think of the pagerank calculation.
-1. Find pagerank by pushing contribution to out-vertices.
+1. Find pagerank by **pushing contribution** to *out-vertices*.
-2. Find pagerank by pulling contribution from in-vertices.
+2. Find pagerank by **pulling contribution** from *in-vertices*.

+This experiment was to try both of these approaches on a number of different graphs, running each approach 5 times per graph to get a good time measure.
 The **push** method is somewhat easier to implement, and is described in [this lecture].
 However, it requires multiple writes per source vertex.
 On the other hand, the **pull** method requires 2 additional calculations